MicrosoftDocs/win32/desktop-src/Tapi/device-identifier-ovr.md

 ---
-Description: A device ID is an application-independent identifier for a specific communications device. ms.assetid: c7ca72a6-97fa-441f-92ce-a4c77a53765c
+description: A device ID is an application-independent identifier for a specific communications device. ms.assetid: c7ca72a6-97fa-441f-92ce-a4c77a53765c
 title: Device Identifier
 ms.topic: article